DaveEveritt/decision-maker/README.md

 ## PENDING OPTIONS

-- [ ] limit reasons to 7 decisions for/against to manage cognitive load/indecision
+- [ ] limit for/against reasons to 7 to prevent overthinking
 - [ ] use `template`/`slot` for list items
 - [ ] name and store previous choices to load again